Binary response model with many weak instruments: Empirical Example:

-We conduct the exogeneity test as explained in Remark~\ref{rem:tmp2}, and the results are reported in Table~\ref{eitc:tab2}.
-The $p$-values are computed from $\chi^2(3)$ distribution.
-The results indicate the presence of endogeneity at 1\% significance level regardless of the number of instruments or estimation methods.
+Table~\ref{eitc:tab2} reports the exogeneity testing results conducted as detailed in Remark~\ref{rem:tmp2}.
+The $p$-values are computed from the $\chi^2(3)$ distribution.
+The results indicate the presence of endogeneity at the 1\% significance level regardless of the number of instruments and estimation methods.
 This explains the difference in coefficient estimates between the probit estimator and the others.

-The estimation results in Table~\ref{eitc:tab2} are similar to those in \cite{Bastian2018}; an increase in family income between age 13 and 18 has a positive impact on college completion in their early adulthood.
-The authors find a similar positive effect, but their estimates, reported in column 3 of their Table 6, are not significant.
-This discrepancy may come from differences between our and their estimation strategies; in addition to the different models of interest, we do not use the large number of fixed effects in \cite{Bastian2018} to avoid having many explanatory variables in the second stage.
-Meanwhile, Table~\ref{eitc:tab2} reports a positive (resp.\ negative) impact of an increase in family income between birth and age 5 (resp.\ between age 6 and 12) on college completion. \cite{Bastian2018} also report mixed signs of coefficients when the outcome is given by high school completion or employment status.
-This phenomenon might be caused by cross-age correlations in EITC exposure.
+The estimation results in Table~\ref{eitc:tab2} are similar to those in \cite{Bastian2018}; increasing family income between ages 13 and 18 positively influences early adulthood college completion.
+While the authors found a similar effect, their estimates, reported in column 3 of their Table 6, are not significant.
+This discrepancy may arise from different models and estimation methods, such as the absence of the large number of fixed effects in our approach.
+Table~\ref{eitc:tab2} also reports a positive (negative) impact of an increase in family income between birth and age 5 (ages 6 and 12) on college completion. \cite{Bastian2018} reported similar mixed coefficient signs and noted that these may be attributed to cross-age correlations in EITC exposure.